iterative/dvc.org/static/docs/commands-reference/unprotect.md

 first whether your task matches one of the cases that are considered safe, even when cache protected mode is enabled:

-- Adding more files to a directory input data set (say, images or videos).
+- Adding more files to a directory input data set (say, images or videos);
 - Deleting files from a directory data set.

 ## Options